Traveling from Los Angeles to Las Vegas? We put together a list of the different transport options available.

 Many travellers go from LA to Las Vegas and vice versa by driving private cars.
 This option gives you the freedom to travel at your own pace and in your own time.

 I-15 takes you straight to the City of Lights; all you have to do is find the route directing you there from wherever you’ll be coming from in LA.

 This gives you the convenience of picking a car from the city without the burden of having to drive the same route – especially if your plans entail you to move from Las Vegas to another destination.

 The cost for this option vary greatly, depending on your choice of vehicle.
 A standard Sedan is 120 USD a day while a premium SUV costs 270 USD.
 All options are inclusive of unlimited miles.

 Driving time from Los Angeles to Las Vegas is four hours.
 If you are in for quick pit stops, consider dropping by iconic sites as you pass by them.
 These include the Mormon Rocks, the historic Route 66, and the town of Baker.

 4. Los Angeles to Las Vegas Train

 At the moment, there is no train from Los Angeles to Las Vegas.
 The plans of having a railway system covering this route started to materialize in as early as the 1990s, to no fruition.

-However, as of August 2019, the private company Virgin Trains USA is set to continue their plan of putting up a high-speed train running from LA to Las Vegas.
+However, as of August 2019, the private company Virgin Trains USA is set to continue its plan of putting up a high-speed train running from LA to Las Vegas.
 Completion of this project is projected in three years’ time.

 A one-way high-speed train ride between the two cities is expected to cost 60 USD.